Our current supplier for uniform is Simmonds & Son, please follow the link below:

 Children will need Wellington boots which remain in school every day.
 This is to ensure they can access OPAL even on wet or rainy days.
 These should be brought into school at the start of the year and will remain in school.

 The colour of coats is parental choice but should be waterproof and warm for the winter.
-The Sewing Shop in Echo Square, Gravesend sells waterproof coats with the school logo; this is an optional item.
 A waterproof coat must be in school every day to ensure the children can access OPAL activities even on wet days.

 Children in Nursery & Reception access Forest School.
 We will confirm which days the children will be attending Forest School.
 On these days, the children will need to wear tracksuit bottoms and a sweatshirt.
 They should also have spare socks and underwear in school should they get wet whilst outside.